Aakee/BoomKah/README.md

 # Boom Kah
-A Keep Talking and Nobody Explodes -inspired game with Arduino hardware!
+A *Keep Talking and Nobody Explodes* -inspired game with Arduino hardware

 ## Overview

-Boom kah is a game for two players.
+Boom Kah is a game for two players.
 The objective is to co-operatively defuse a bomb, using a bomb defusal guide and the information given by the bomb.

-The first player is a bomb defusal Expert. **The good news:** they have in hand all the information needed to defuse the bomb, in the form of a detailed bomb defusal guide. **The bad news:** they cannot actually handle nor see the bomb.
-That part is handled by the second player, a total Novice to bombs who just happened to be in the wrong place in the wrong time (i.e. in a room with a bomb).
+The first player is a bomb defusal Expert. **The good news:** they have in hand all the information needed to defuse the bomb, in the form of a detailed Bomb Defusal Guide. **The bad news:** the bomb is not handled by them but by the second player, a total Novice to bombs, who just happened to be in the wrong place in the wrong time (i.e. in a room with a bomb).

-Using voice as their only form of communication, the two persons must communicate their way defusing the bomb modules in the process.
+Using voice as their only form of communication, the two players must communicate their through the bomb's modules, and hopefully not exploding in the process.

+## Playing the game

+### Defusal manual

+Fear not, as the Expert has the access to the extensive Bomb Defusal Guide!
+The Guide is found in /docs.
+For Expert eyes only -- the Novice is not allowed to see the manual while playing the game!

+The Guide is only in Finnish for now.

-## The Bomb
+### The Bomb

 Below is a schematic figure and a photo of The Bomb.